void-linux/void-docs/src/installation/guides/fde.md

 /dev/sda2  264192 100663262 100399071 47.9G Linux filesystem
 ```

-Configure the encrypted volume. `cryptsetup` defaults to LUKS2, yet `grub`
+Configure the encrypted volume. `cryptsetup` defaults to LUKS2, yet GRUB
 currently only has support for LUKS1, so it is critical to force LUKS1.
 Keep in
 mind this will be `/dev/sda2` on EFI systems.